 here.
 If you have, the recipe below should serve to refute it.
 Copy it, print it out, pass it along to friends and family.
 It’s a terrific recipe.
 And it’s absolutely free.

 Check out this archived post from Neiman Marcus for more details.

-Now while this recipe is an urban myth, the cookies themselves are the real deal.
+Now while the origins of this recipe is an urban myth, the cookies themselves are the real deal.
 They are as good as my Chocolate Chip Oatmeal Cookies.
 If you love chocolate chip cookies like I do, make sure you give these a try.
 You won’t be disappointed.

 $250 Neiman Marcus Chocolate Chip CookiesPrint Pin Rate